 Under regulations promulgated under the Companies Law regarding payment of compensation to external directors, compensation of external directors is comprised of annual compensation and a per meeting payment ranging as stated in the regulations.
 These amounts are adjusted once every year in accordance with the Israeli consumer price index.
-With regard to a company, which shares are traded in an exchange outside of Israel, and is subject to laws which impose upon the external directors duties which exceed the duties imposed upon them under Israeli law, the maximum amount payable to the external directors is approximately NIS 134,180 per annum and approximately NIS 4,035 per meeting, as adjusted for changes in the Israeli CPI once every year.
+With regard to a company, which shares are traded in an exchange outside of Israel, and is subject to laws which impose upon the external directors duties which exceed the duties imposed upon them under Israeli law, the maximum amount payable to the external directors is approximately NIS 148,575 per annum and approximately NIS 4,285 per meeting, as adjusted for changes in the Israeli CPI on a year basis.
 The approval of the shareholders of the company is required for such compensation, unless it is between the maximum and fixed amounts set forth in these regulations.
 If the shareholder's approval is required, it has to be done in the same manner as the approval of transactions with office holders and directors regarding their terms of engagement with the company (see "- Compensation of Officers and Directors" in this Item below).
 The compensation of external directors may also be linked to the compensation of other directors, subject to certain restrictions.
-Additionally, external directors may be entitled to compensation in stock (including by way of granting options to purchase the Company's stock), provided that such compensation is granted within the framework of a stock incentive plan applicable to all other directors.
+Additionally, external directors may be entitled to compensation in stock (including by way of granting options to purchase the Company's stock), provided that such compensation is granted within the framework of a stock incentive plan applicable to all other directors and further provided the amount of stock granted or purchasable does not fall below the lowest amount granted to any other director and does not exceed the average amount of stock granted to all other directors.
 The regulations also allow an increased compensation to external directors that are considered "expert external directors" under the terms set forth in said regulations.